 While the government is there because of a military coup, its pretty good.
 Tourism is their biggest industry, so they look after you.
 You wouldn't even know unless you were aware before you went.

 As for places to go, the Islands are the best.
 They have the same facilities as the main islands, but have better access to water activities and reefs as you don't need to go as far.
 We stayed out on the Malolo Islands, which have both moderate and deluxe resorts.
 If you want golf, Plantation Island has a 9 hole golf course, and 3 resorts to choose from.
-Big island with lots of party life if you want, plus good access to island hopping and reefs etc. about 10 years ago
+Big island with lots of party life if you want, plus good access to island hopping and reefs etc. over 11 years ago

 Fiji is a great place to go as a couple as there is a lot to do and the scenery is beautiful!!
 There are alot of high class resorts and spas if you are looking for a more luxurious experience.